Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

-We argue by induction, so we assume the statement for $i$ and we prove it for $i+1$.
-For any point $p$ of $E^{sm}\cap X^{sm}$ consider the exact sequence

-The group $U$ acts on the sequence, acting trivially on $T_pE$.
-The vector space $N_{E|X}|_p$ is one dimensional because $E$ is a divisor, so the action of $U$ must be trivial.
-For any point $p_s$ in $E^{sm}\cap X^{sm}$, denote by $D_s$ a non-zero vector in $N_{E |X}|_{p_s}^{\otimes i+1}$.
-This defines a linear functional on $H^0(X,L^k(-iE))$; by the previous discussion it is $U$ invariant.
-Since $H^0(X,L^k(-(i+1)E))$ is defined by a finite number of functionals $D_s$, where $p_s$ are general points in $E^{sm}\cap X^{sm}$, we obtain that $\scV_{i+1}R_k\subseteq \scF_{i+1}R_k$, as required. \end{proof} In all our examples $X^U$ is a reduced divisor; we do not know how general this fact is.
-In some cases, such as the Hirzebruch surfaces, this inclusion is actually an equality; in other cases, such as $\P^2$ blown up at two points, the inclusion is strict.
+We do not have a general bound on the length of this filtration.
+In all our examples $X^U$ is a reduced divisor; we do not know how general this fact is.
+In some cases, such as the Hirzebruch surfaces, this filtration equals the Loewy filtration; in other cases, such as $\P^2$ blown up at two points, the filtration by vanishing order is strictly included in the Loewy filtration.